-Students and their families should be aware that Christian Brothers retains no control over its students while they are participating in these events and does not purport to insure their safety or well-being or take any responsibility for students while they attend such trips.
+Students and their families should be aware that Christian Brothers retains no control over its students while they are participating in these events and does not purport to ensure their safety or well-being or take any responsibility for students while they attend such trips.
 While Christian Brothers employees may act as chaperones or otherwise be involved in the trip, they do so as individuals, not employees, agents, or representatives of Christian Brothers.
 Christian Brothers cannot and does not make any promises regarding the quality of the services its students will receive from the organizations that plan and promote these trips and is not liable for any damages that one might incur while participating in a travel program.

 Students and families should also be aware that negative student behavior on these events can result in subsequent consequences to the student at school.
-Please refer to pages 24 and following in the Student Conduct section of this Handbook, which states, "Students whose conduct whether inside or outside of Christian Brothers is detrimental to the common good or reputation of the school are subject to disciplinary action."
 Please see this Handbook for specific areas of unacceptable behavior.
+Specifically, refer to the Student Conduct section of this Handbook, which states, "Students whose conduct whether inside or outside of Christian Brothers is detrimental to the common good or reputation of the school are subject to disciplinary action."

-Students and their families should thoroughly consider all of the possible ramifications in the decision to participate in these programs, as well as the dangers and risks associated with travel in general.
+Students and their families should thoroughly consider all the possible ramifications in the decision to participate in these programs, as well as the dangers and risks associated with travel in general.
 Finally, families need to be aware that Christian Brothers' school insurance coverage does not extend to these travel experiences, and additional medical insurance may be required by participating students.
 Families should verify coverage with their own insurance companies and/or purchase coverage offered through the tour company.